 When you come to my home, you will see my daughter’s toys around the fireplace in our living room.
 You will sometimes see a pile of freshly washed laundry being sorted.
 You will see my jewelry tools and beads scattered about on the kitchen island.
 It’s not perfect, but then neither am I. I see this as a sort of ministry (yes, to have a messy home – not dirty, but messy!).
 I have had women tell me that seeing my house as it is makes them want to invite someone over and not have that pressure to have it looking like a model home.

-If we keep wearing masks, we miss out on so many opportunities.
+If we keep wearing masks, we miss out on endless opportunities.
 There is something freeing about “come as you are.”
 There is something authentic about people seeing your home with dishes in the sink.
 There is something genuine about reaching across the table and sharing a plate of cookies with a steaming cup of hot tea.
+The Bible teaches Christians to open their homes as a sacrificial way to love others.
+It is such a simple way to promote UNITY in the Church and is a wonderful way to build relationships for Evangelism.

 May we be like the early church share our home with others.
-May we have open hearts and open invitations to others.
+May we have open hearts, open doors and open invitations to others.
 May we comfort others as God comforts us.
 Amen.

 P.S.
 Yes, consider this as an open invitation to join me at my house for a cup of tea!